Prevention of Allergies and Asthma in Children

 It has long been known that allergies and asthma tend to run in families, making children where one or both parents have an allergic disease more likely to develop these conditions.
 Fortunately, there are steps that may delay or possibly prevent allergies or asthma from developing.

 Preventing Food Allergies

 Food allergies can cause problems ranging from eczema to life-threatening allergic reactions.
-These reactions are more commonly found in cow's milk, soy, egg, fish, shellfish, peanuts and tree nuts.
+Common triggers include peanuts, tree nuts, cow's milk, egg, soy, wheat, fish, and shellfish.

-After four to six months, single-ingredient infant foods including fruits, vegetables and cereal grains can be introduced one at a time.
+Between four to six months, single-ingredient infant foods may be introduced, typically including fruits (apples, pears and bananas), vegetables (green vegetables, sweet potatoes, squash and carrots) and cereal grains (rice or oat cereal) one at a time.
+Food can be introduced this way every 3 to 5 days as appropriate for the infant’s developmental readiness.
 This slow process gives parents or caregivers a chance to identify and eliminate any food that causes an allergic reaction.

 Preventing Environmental Allergies and Asthma

 Since some airborne substances may trigger allergy or asthma symptoms, reducing contact with these substances early in life may delay or prevent allergy or asthma symptoms.
 Research for this is clearest with dust mites.
 If your child is at high risk of developing allergies, there are steps you can take to control dust mites.

 Use zippered, "allergen-impermeable" covers on pillows and mattresses and wash bedding in hot water weekly.
 Indoor humidity should be kept below 50%.
 If possible, carpets and upholstered furniture should be removed from your infant's bedroom.